| Standard Variable Loan Basic Variable Loan Intro Rate 'Honeymoon' Loan

 construction loans also require a 'fixed price building

-* Facility to draw money when necessary whilst building.
+contract' and 'council approved plans'.
+Advantages: * Competitive variable interest rates.* Facility to draw money when necessary whilst building.

 * Interest only payments during the building period.